hdv242/hdv242.github.io/_posts/2014-3-3-Hello-World.md

----
-layout: post
-title: Starting from Week Zero: What did I do this past week?
+# Starting from Week Zero: What did I do this past week?
----

 Summer break has found its end, and I found myself in Professor Downing's Object-Oriented Programming course on my first day of classes in this previous half-week.
 I have heard and read about Professor Downing's teaching style, all of which were in positive note, so I wanted to experience this brillance first-hand.